aiven/aiven-docs/docs/platform/howto/btar/enable-backup-to-another-region.md

 ## Prerequisites

-- Enable BTAR for your organization by [contacting the sales team](mailto:sales@aiven.io).
+- This feature is in [limited availability](/docs/platform/concepts/beta_services).
+  Enable it by contacting your account team.
 - Make sure you have at least one running Aiven for MySQL® or Aiven for PostgreSQL® service.
 - Depending on your preferred tool to manage BTAR with, make sure you can access or use: